 Name:Date:

 Class:

 Test Number:Test Date:

 I am protesting the test item:

--

 Rationale: (Explain why you believe the test item is incorrect.)

--

-References: (Cite two current evidence-based resources to validate your protest, i.e., text, journal.
-Please provide page # and quote from the resource). ie
+References: Cite two current evidence-based resources to validate your protest, i.e., text, journal (not in instructor power points).
+Please provide page # and quote from the resource. cluding

 1

-2 -
+2

-Reviewed: May 2017, May 2018 Reviewed/Revised: May 2015, May 2019, May 2020
+Reviewed: May 2017, May 2018 Reviewed/Revised: May 2015, May 2019, May 2020, May 2021

-\\Instructor will only waive an item that is presented to the instructor on the Student Test Item Protest Form.
+^{}Instructor will only waive an item that is presented to the instructor on the Student Test Item Protest Form.

-\\Protest Items will only be considered if submitted electronically within 48 hours of grades being posted.
+^{}Protest Items will only be considered if submitted electronically within 3 business days of grades being posted.